 We do not require you to pre-pay at the beginning of the semester.
 You are welcome to take the entire semester to pay off the account, however, please keep in mind that you will be billed a finance charge of 1.17% on the last business day of each month on any unpaid balance.
 If your student has student employment earnings, the paychecks are posted to their accounts as the hours are worked.
 All balances must be paid before registering for the next semester – for example, a fall tuition balance must be paid before the student arrives in the spring for the next semester.

 Why is there an accounting hold on my student’s account?

 We put a hold on the student accounts that prevents them from registering, viewing grades, or requesting transcripts, until the prior semester is paid off in full.

 Why can’t I see the enrollment deposit on my student’s account?

 Your student is required to pay an enrollment deposit each academic year before March 15 in order to pre-register for the next semester.
 Once you pay the deposit, it is not visible on the student’s Banner account until fall semester charges are posted in early August.

 How will my student be paid for student employment?

 If your student was awarded an employment contract, the default option is for the paychecks to go directly to the student’s account to help pay off the charges.
 Student employment paychecks are issued on the 15th and the last day of the month.
-If the student would like the paychecks to be deposited to a bank account, that option is available – please see Financial Aid for the necessary paperwork.
+If the student would like the paychecks to be deposited to a bank account, that option is available – please see Human Resources for the necessary paperwork.